-Settings to configure name, username, nickname, email and profile picture.
+Settings to configure name, username, nickname, email, and profile picture.

 Full names appear in the Direct Messages member list and team management modal.
 By default, you will receive mention notifications when someone types your first name.
 Entering a full name is optional.

 Usernames are unique identifiers appearing next to all posts.
 Pick something easy for teammates to recognize and recall.
 By default, you will receive mention notifications when someone types your username.
 In order to maintain message integrity, changing your username does not update @mentions in messages already posted.
+Username must begin with a letter, and contain between 3 to 22 lowercase characters made up of numbers, letters, and the symbols ‘.’, ‘-‘, and ‘_’.

 Nicknames appear in the Direct Messages member list and team management modal.
 You will not receive mention notifications when someone types your nickname unless you add it to the Words That Trigger Mentions in Account Settings > Notifications.

 Profile pictures appear next to all posts and in the top of the channels pane next to your name.
-Change your profile picture by clicking Select and then choosing a picture.
+Change your profile picture by selecting Select and then choosing a picture.
 For best results, choose an image that is at least 128 x 128 pixels in size.
 The GIF format is not supported.

 Settings to configure your password, view access history, and view or logout of active sessions.